 1. Next, for a focal cell, spread outward to adjacent cells iteratively, depleting the bank account at each step by the cost of spreading to each cell (Fig. 2D) until the bank account is depleted and a periphery of cells with a zero bank account is realized.
 Spread no further beyond this periphery of zero-valued cells.
 In this example, starting with a bank account of 9 in the focal cell, if we move to an adjacent cell of patch type F (cost of 10, Fig. 2B), we reduce the bank account by 10 and assign a balance of 0 (since negative accounts are not allowed) to the adjacent cell.
 This means that we use up our entire bank account if we attempt to move through a cell of patch type F and can spread no further from that cell.
 On the other hand, if we move to an adjacent cell of patch type A (cost of 1; Fig. 2B), we reduce the bank account by 1 and assign a balance of 8 to the adjacent cell.
 For simplicity in this illustration, diagonal paths are treated the same as orthogonal paths, but in the model, diagonal costs are multiplied by .
 This process is repeated iteratively, spreading outward in turn from each visited cell, each time finding the least cost of getting to that cell from any of its neighbors, until the balance reaches zero in all directions.
 This produces a functional proximity surface representing the proximity (p) of every cell to the focal cell within a threshold proximity distance.
 Note the difference between functional proximity and least cost path distance.
 Functional proximity decreases as you move away from the focal cell, whereas least-cost path distance increases -- they are complementary measures of distance.
 In addition, note that the proximity surface has embedded within it the least cost path to each cell.

-1. Next, based on the specified kernel function, transform the proximity values (p) into number of bandwidths (w) from the focal cell.
-For example, for a Gaussian kernel, transform the proximity values into number of standard deviation units from the focal cell, such that in our example, a proximity value of 9 (at the focal cell) is equal to 0 and a proximity value of 0 (cells at the periphery of the kernel) is equal to 3, as follows:
+1. Next, transform the proximity values (p) into distance (m) from the focal cell.
+In our example, if the cells are 10 m square, a proximity value of 9 (at the focal cell) is equal to a distance of 0 and a proximity value of 0 (cells at the periphery of the kernel) is equal to a distance of 90 m, as follows:

-where: wij = number of bandwidths of window cell j from focal cell i
+where: xij = functional distance of window cell j from focal cell i

 pij = proximity value of widow window cell j from focal cell i